 Table of Contents

-If you started taking metformin you probably have some questions now.
+If you started taking metformin due to diabetes you probably have some questions now.
 Such as, does metformin cause diarrhea?
 What other side effects does metformin have other than diarrhea?
 The short answer is most of the time yes.
-The real question is how to avoid diarrhea and what to expect when to take metformin.
+The real question is how to avoid diarrhea and what to expect when to take metformin medication.
 In the last 15 years, metformin has become the first-line agent for the treatment of type 2 diabetes.
 Metformin studies showed good safety data.
 Diarrhea, however, remains the same as the biggest side effect.
-Up to 25% of patients suffer metformin-associated gastrointestinal side-effects.
+Up to 25% of patients suffer metformin-associated gastrointestinal side effects.
 Approximately 5-10 % of diabetic patients can not tolerate metformin at all.
 So, should you stay on it?
 Read the entire article and you will be well versed about metformin side effects.

 Why does metformin cause diarrhea?

-- Start with a very low dose of metformin.
+- Start with a very low dose of metformin if you have diabetes.

 - Try to use the extended-release form of metformin instead of regular metformin.
 Modified-release formulations of metformin can spread the absorption of metformin along the gut.
 Therefore, it reduces local concentrations of the drug, with the aim of increasing its tolerability.

-- Start taking not to more than 500 mg a day.
+- Start taking not more than 500 mg a day.

 - The evening meal is the best time to start taking metformin.